Kauthar-Omar/Linux-exercises/README.md

 done
 ```

-17. Try this with the command "expr 1 / 0", whose purpose is to calculate the integer result of 1 divided by 0.
+17. Try this with the command "echo errors 2> standarderrors.log", whose purpose is to calculate the integer result of 1 divided by 0.
 What happens?

 Prints output :